CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Step2: Access to your Desktop (or private work enviroment)

-Once you have launch your privite work enviroment, you will always be able to access it in SD Desktop *Connection page*:
+Once you have launched your privite work enviroment, you will be able to access it in SD Desktop *Connection page*:

 * in **All connections** you can select a CSC project and after clicking on the + icon, you can open your Desktop clicking on the project name (example project_NNNNNN_NNNNN)